Zekai/EulerDB/README.md

 Dot 3: Career: Graph Database (GD) or Google's Devil

 Google lusted me for an interview.
 Thus I read some books about some profound topics on Graph.
 While I was waiting for the result, I made a prototype of this project.
-After a long wait, I got declined, but I think it would be a good idea to connect the dots.

 This would be a graph database with a focus of knowledge representation (also interest network).